Ethoxyquin: Regulation

-Ethoxyquin was developed by Monsanto in the 1950s.
 Ethoxyquin was initially registered as a pesticide in 1965 as an antioxidant used as a deterrent of scald in pears through post-harvest indoor application via a drench and/or impregnated wrap.

 As an antioxidant to control the browning of pears, ethoxyquin is approved in the United States and in the European Union.

 In the United States, it is approved for use as an animal feed additive and is limited as a food additive to use only in the spices chili powder, paprika, and ground chili.
 Ethoxyquin is not permitted for use as food additive in Australia nor within the European Union.

 Ethoxyquin is allowed in the fishing industry in Norway and France as a feed stabilizer, so is commonly used in food pellets fed to farmed salmon.

-Norway made this practice illegal when the EU suspended authorization in 2017 and in accordance with the suspension utilized a transition period which allowed the sale of feed containing ethoxyquin until December 31st 2019, after this date it was illegal to sell feed containing ethoxyquin.
-Feed containing ethoxyquin had to be used by June 20th 2020.
+Norway made this practice illegal when the EU suspended authorization in 2017 and in accordance with the suspension utilized a transition period which allowed the sale of feed containing ethoxyquin until December 31, 2019, after this date it was illegal to sell feed containing ethoxyquin.
+Feed containing ethoxyquin had to be used by June 20, 2020.

 Ethoxyquin is used in pellets fed to chickens on chicken farms.

-In 2017 the EU suspended authorization for use as a feed additive, with various dates between 2017 and 2019 for final allowance of sale of goods so that alternatives may be phased in.
+In 2017, the EU suspended authorization for use as a feed additive, with various dates between 2017 and 2019 for final allowance of sale of goods so that alternatives may be phased in.

 Safety

 Some speculation exists that ethoxyquin in pet foods might be responsible for multiple health problems.
 To date, the U.S. Food and Drug Administration has only found a verifiable connection between ethoxyquin and buildup of protoporphyrin IX in the liver, as well as elevations in liver-related enzymes in some animals, but no health consequences from these effects are known.
 In 1997, the Center for Veterinary Medicine asked pet food manufacturers to voluntarily limit ethoxyquin levels to 75 ppm until further evidence is reported.
 However, most pet foods that contain ethoxyquin have never exceeded this amount.

 In 2017, reports from the Swiss Department for regional affairs laboratory, service of consummation and veterinary affairs showed that farmed salmon often exceeded the set limits for ethoxyquin contamination by several orders of magnitude and that health effects of the chemical on the human body were not studied in sufficient detail.
 In 2013, researchers at the Department of General Genetics, Molecular Biology and Plant Biotechnology, Faculty of Biology and Environmental Protection, University of Łódź, Poland, summarized the health effects of animals and humans exposed to varying levels of ethoxyquin observed in scientific studies.
 The summary includes: loss of weight, changes in liver, kidney, alimentary duct, urinary bladder and mitochondria, anemia, lethargy, discolored urine, skin, or fur, increase in mortality, detrimental effect on immunity, condition factor of final body weight in relation to body length of fish and inducement of allergies (contact exposure).